LearnOnDemandSystems/docs/lod/lod-lab-developers/org-lab-dev-roles.md

 ## Philosophy

-The Organization Lab Developer role set on LOD uses a additive model where common functions are enabled by **Base Roles**, and additional functionality is given via **Supplemental Roles**.
+The Organization Lab Developer role set on LOD uses an additive model where common functions are enabled by **Base Roles**, and additional functionality is given via **Supplemental Roles**.
 This allows for modular customization of permissions for an Organization while giving developers the specific permissions needed for their workflow.

   * [Roles](#roles)
     + [Organization Role Admin](#organization-role-admin)